xpack-dev-tools/xbb-bootstrap-xpack/README-RELEASE.md

 In the `xpack-dev-tools/xbb-bootstrap-xpack` Git repo:

 - switch to the `xpack-develop` branch
+- pull new changes
 - if needed, merge the `xpack` branch

 No need to add a tag here, it'll be added when the release is created.

-### Update helper
+### Update helper & other dependencies

-With a git client, go to the helper repo and update to the latest master commit.
+Check the latest versions at <https://github.com/xpack-dev-tools/> and update the dependencies in `package.json`.

 ### Increase the version